 Exhibit No. Description

 1.1 Form of Underwriting Agreement.

 3.1 Memorandum and Articles of Association.

 3.2 Form of Amended and Restated Memorandum and Articles of Association.

 4.1 Specimen Unit Certificate.

 4.2 Specimen Class A Ordinary Share Certificate.

 4.3 Specimen Warrant Certificate.

 4.4 Form of Warrant Agreement between Continental Stock Transfer & Trust Company and the Registrant.

 5.1 Opinion of Maples and Calder, Cayman Islands counsel to the Registrant.

 5.2 Opinion of Ellenoff Grossman & Schole LLP, counsel to the Registrant.

 10.1 Promissory Note, dated as of September 20, 2017 issued to Thunder Bridge Acquisition LLC.

 10.2 Form of Letter Agreement among the Registrant and its officers, directors and Thunder Bridge Acquisition, Ltd.

 10.3 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and the Registrant.

 10.4 Form of Registration Rights Agreement between the Registrant and certain security holders.

 10.5 Securities Subscription Agreement, dated September 20, 2017, between the Registrant and Thunder Bridge Acquisition LLC.

-10.6 Private Placement Warrants Purchase Agreement between the Registrant and Thunder Bridge Acquisition LLC.
+10.6 Form of Private Placement Warrants Purchase Agreement.

-10.7 Private Placement Warrants Purchase Agreement between the Registrant and Cantor Fitzgerald & Co.

-10.8 Form of Indemnity Agreement.
+10.7 Form of Indemnity Agreement.

-10.9 Form of Administrative Services Agreement, by and between the Registrant and First Capital Group, LLC.
+10.8 Form of Administrative Services Agreement, by and between the Registrant and First Capital Group, LLC.

-10.10 Contingent Forward Purchase Contract by and among the Registrant and Monroe Capital LLC.

 14 Form of Code of Ethics.

 23.1 Consent of Grant Thornton LLP.

 23.2 Consent of Maples and Calder (included on Exhibit 5.1).

 23.3 Consent of Ellenoff Grossman & Schole LLP (included on Exhibit 5.2).

 24 Power of Attorney (included on signature page of this Registration Statement).

 99.1 Form of Audit Committee Charter.

 99.2 Form of Compensation Committee Charter.

 99.3 Consent of Peter Kight.

 99.4 Consent of Robert Hartheimer.

 99.5 Consent of Stewart J. Paperin

 99.6 Consent of Eugene S. Putnam, Jr.

 99.7 Consent of Allerd D. Stikker.

 99.8 Consent of Ming Shu, PhD.

-Previou isly filed.

-led by amendment.

-TTT Filed he erewith.